Where Is Church Growth Actually Coming From?

 What Churches Tried in 2019 (And What They Accomplished)

 Among all ministries we surveyed, there was an obvious move away from physical initiatives and toward digital tactics like social media and church apps.
-So it wasn’t surprising to see that adding Sunday school came in at the bottom of the list.
-Fewer than 20% of churches adding Sunday school for either children or adults.
+It wasn’t surprising to see that Sunday school came in at the bottom of the list.
+Fewer than 20% of churches added Sunday school for either children or adults.

-So, knowing that there was a shift toward more digital tactics that effective drove growth, we took a look at the type of people being added to churches with a strong digital presence.
+Knowing that there was a shift towards more digital tactics that effectively drove growth, we took a look at the type of people being added to churches that have a strong digital presence.
 While middle-aged and young adults tend to be churches’ primary source of growth, mid-sized churches (250-499 attendees) tended to experience a surge in children.

-The study also revealed the initiatives that had the largest, positive effect on church growth among churches surveyed.
+The study also revealed the initiatives that had the largest positive effect on church growth among the churches that were surveyed.

 Let’s be honest…

 Church growth in the way it’s normally talked about, can be a bit of a misleading phrase.
-The issue isn’t always with getting new visitors.
-In fact, most churches see plenty of new visitors, but do those visitors come back?
+The issue isn’t always about getting new visitors.
+In fact, most churches see plenty of new visitors, but do these visitors come back?
 Do they get plugged into small groups?
 Do they start giving?

-Most churches don’t just want new people to show up, but they also want to be there for those new people in meaningful ways.
-They don’t want to see attendance grow but nothing else change.
+Most churches don’t just want new people to show up, they also want to be there for new people in meaningful ways.
+They don’t want to just see attendance grow but have nothing else change.
 They want to grow participation.

 That’s why we created a framework to help churches better engage with newcomers and get them connected to the church.